 Cut to the News, which is also written by Keith, is simply the Internet’s best afternoon news tip sheet, compiling the day’s top news and reporting from the Washington Examiner.

 Keith has also written for a variety of other news organizations, including Politico, Reuters, The Daily Caller, and The London Observer, and appeared on Fox News, Fox Business, Newsmax TV, C-Span, the John Batchelor Show, Sirius XM’s POTUS radio, and numerous other radio and TV outlets.

-In addition to serving as the Editor of White House Dossier and Cut to the News, Keith currently is a Senior Editor for the Washington Examiner from 2016 until embarking on his book project this spring.
+Keith currently serves as the Editor of White House Dossier and the newsletter Cut to the News.
+Keith was a senior editor at the Washington Examiner from 2016 until embarking on his book project this spring.
 From 2015 until the spring of 2016 was the Political Editor for LifeZette.

 His work has been cited by numerous major domestic and international news outlets and commentators, including the Wall Street Journal, Fox News, Rush Limbaugh, Mark Levin, Sean Hannity, National Review, the Weekly Standard, the Drudge Report, the New York Times, the Washington Times, the BBC, the Washington Post, the London Telegraph, the Daily Mail, Politico, the Daily Caller, and the Huffington Post.